The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

 Candidates are required to complete two 6 month paid placements with a government agency, department, NGO or industry partner (referred to as a host organisation).

 ACHI will work closely with host organisations to create suitable roles working on specialised health informatics projects.
 Job descriptions will be reviewed and approved by the Governance Board and the host organisation.
+Please note that the health informatic project or role may be outside of the candidates PhD topic/specialty.

 A host organisation agrees to: